lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

 Cross
    Particles are displayed as 6-point crosses that align to the rotation of the particles.
 Their size is independent of the distance from the camera.
 Axis
    Particles are displayed as 3-point axes.
 This useful if you want to see the orientation and rotation of particles in the view port.
-Increase the :guilabel:`Draw Size` until you can clearly distinguish the axis.
+Increase the *Draw Size* until you can clearly distinguish the axis.

-Particles visualized like Point, Circle, Cross and Axis don't have any special options, but can be very useful when you have multiple particle systems at play, if you don't want to confuse particles of one system from another (e.g. in simulations using :guilabel:`Boids` physics).
+Particles visualized like Point, Circle, Cross and Axis don't have any special options, but can be very useful when you have multiple particle systems at play, if you don't want to confuse particles of one system from another (e.g. in simulations using *Boids* physics).

 Display
    Specifies the percentage of all particles to show in the viewport (all particles are still rendered).